History of Slot Machines

 Major Developments in Slot Technology

-Developments in Slot TechnologySlots are easily the single most technology-dependent gambling game on the casino floor and as such, have undergone multiple developments over the years.
-The way they play has evolved to such an extent that the players of earlier days would hardly be able to recognize them now.
+Slots are easily the single most technology-dependent gambling game on the casino floor and, as such, have undergone multiple developments over the years.
+They have evolved to such an extent that players from earlier days would hardly recognize them now.
 Here is a brief list of some of the most important technological developments slot fans have witnessed over the years.

-• Progressive multi-level jackpots became reality in the late 1990s and first appeared in the Cash Express game designed by Aristocrat Technologies.
+- Progressive multi-level jackpots became reality in the late 1990s and first appeared in the Cash Express game designed by Aristocrat Technologies.
 Major manufacturers like Bally Technologies, Williams Gaming, and IGT followed suit soon after.
-Four-level jackpots became the standard, although the games can offer anywhere between two and ten tiers.
+Four-level jackpots became the standard, although games can offer anywhere between two and ten tiers.